Thell/bdo-huffman-rs/README.md

 ### Baseline:

-This implementation uses a fully safe, direct traversal of a nested `TreeNode` structure to decode the Huffman-encoded message.
+This implementation uses a fully safe, direct traversal of a nested tree structure to decode the Huffman-encoded message.
 It initializes a `BitVec` from the encoded message bytes and iterates through the bitstream one bit at a time.
 It branches at each bit to the `left_child` or `right_child` of the current